 Twin Sisters Peak Trail is a 7.3 mile moderately trafficked out and back trail located near Estes Park, Colorado that offers the chance to see wildlife and is rated as difficult.
-The trail is primarily used for hiking, walking, horses, and snowshoeing and is accessible from May until October.
+The trail is primarily used for hiking, walking, birding, horses, and snowshoeing and is best used from May until October.
 Horses are also able to use this trail.

 Directions from Estes Park: Follow Hwy 7 south past the Lily Lake Visitor Center to the turnoff for the Twin Peaks Trailhead.
 The trailhead is located just east of Hwy 7.